San Pedro Bay (California): Restoration

 The Long Beach breakwater is the target of controversy within the harbor towns and Greater Los Angeles conservationist community, with various environmental groups, including the Long Beach chapter of the Surfrider Foundation, proposing modifying or removing the breakwater to promote better water flows and a more natural coastal environment at the mouth of the Los Angeles River.
 This restoration ecology-based removal is opposed by waterfront property owners and shippers, who consider that the breakwater provides needed protection from storm damage.

 A short documentary addressing the issues surrounding the reconfiguration of the Long Beach breakwater is available.

+In popular culture

+British hard rock band Def Leppard who were inducted into the Rock and Roll Hall of Fame in 2019 make specific mention of San Pedro Bay in the song Hello America off their 1980 debut album, On Through the Night, singing "Well, I'm taking me a trip I'm going down to California.
+Yeah, I'm going to try Hollywood and San Pedro Bay" in the first verse.
+The Sheffield based band had not been to the United States yet when the song was written.